+The Voyeurim (Offences) Act which is commonly known as the Upskirting Act, came into force on 12April 2019.
 'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence.
+It is a criminal offence.
+Anyone of any gender, can be a victim.